Learn more about Eion, our carbon removal process, and how we’re working with farmers and the existing agriculture system.

 This measurement process shows that six to nine months after the olivine is applied, that 40% to 70% of carbon was removed.
 The remaining 30% of deliverable CDR will be verified over the next 12 months as the olivine continues to break down.
 Direct measurement enables us to prove carbon removal has happened, rather than estimating.
 It’s critical to build trust in ERW, and with direct measurement we create abundant digital artifacts that can be audited and verified by independent bodies.

 We’re working diligently to build the broad scientific acceptance needed to bring Eion’s measurement approach to the market by collaborating with research institutions, standards-bearers, and verification bodies.
-That includes collaborating with leading academics and experts from the University of Illinois Urbana-Champaign (UIUC) and the Leverhulme Center for Climate Mitigation.
-We expect to publish a peer-reviewed paper in an academic journal in 2023.
+That includes collaborating with leading academics and experts from the University of Illinois Urbana-Champaign (UIUC) and the Leverhulme Center for Climate Mitigation—you can read about the peer-reviewed paper Eion scientists co-authored with these institutions here.

-Eion uses olivine in its operations—a mineral that has been approved for decades as a safe, effective micronutrient fertilizer.
-Olivine has been available as an approved agricultural input in the US since the 1940s.
-The things that make olivine great at carbon removal also make it great for farmers.
-It’s an alternative to existing soil fertilizers, and a one-to-one replacement for aglime.
-Olivine improves soil health, delivers a high rate of carbon removal per ton of rock, and requires fewer trips by farmers across fields to spread (because they don’t need to use as much) which also makes application less disruptive to farming practices.
+Eion uses olivine in its operations—a mineral that has been approved for decades as a safe, effective micronutrient fertilizer in the US since the 1940s.
+Olivine is great at carbon removal, and most importantly it works great for farmers as a 1:1 alternative to agricultural lime.
+Olivine reduces soil acidity, delivers a high rate of carbon removal per ton of rock, and requires less costly labor by farmers to apply it.

 Olivine is one of the Earth’s most common minerals and is found in the upper mantle, just beneath the crust.
 Olivine is so abundant that more water may be dissolved in the olivine of the Earth’s mantle than is contained in all of the oceans combined.
 Today, 80% of the global olivine production originates from Norway managed by family-run quarrying businesses that have safely handled the mineral for generations.

-Given its properties, olivine helps balance soil pH levels, helping with overall soil health.
+Farmers and ranchers like applying olivine to their fields because it helps balance soil pH levels, improving overall soil health.
 The mineral can be applied on any acre, from row crops to permanent crops and pasture, and even managed woodlands.

-As an aglime replacement, our olivine soil amendment can be applied once every two to three years either before planting or after harvesting.
+As an aglime replacement, our olivine soil amendment can be applied once every two to three years either before planting or after harvesting, and farmers apply olivine with their regular equipment.
 The frequency of application is dependent on the acidity of the soil.
 Farmers and Eion soil specialists work together to implement an application strategy that’s best suited for their operation.